gerardbm/sigma-theme-unit-test/layouts.md

 ---
 layout: category
-title: Layouts
+title: Images
-permalink: /layouts/
+permalink: /images/
 sidebar: right
 ---

 This category shows the posts ordered with the `order: n` option in the front matter.

-{% include loop-excerpt.html cat="Layouts" %}
+{% include loop-excerpt.html cat="Images" %}